gipic/SudokuADC/README.md

 ## Game description

-When participating to a Sudoku game, players don't share the global board but can only see the fixed numbers and and those they placed in their local board.
+During a Sudoku game, players don't share the global board but can only see the fixed numbers and those they placed in their local board.

 Each player has a score and earns 1 pt every time he places a number that no other player in the challenge has found.
 If the number is correct but already found by another player, no point is given.